Trinity Valley Community College

 Trinity Valley Community College (TVCC) is a public community college based in Athens, Texas.
-It has four campuses serving five counties across the southeast and eastern parts of the state.
+It has six campuses serving five counties across the southeast and eastern parts of the state.

 History

-TVCC was founded in 1946 as Henderson County Junior College in Athens, the county seat.
+TVCC was founded in 1946 as Henderson County Junior College (HCJC) in Athens, the county seat.
 The current name, adopted in September 1986, was taken from the Trinity River, which bisects the region.
 By that time it had expanded to serve residents of more than one county.

 TVCC began its expansion to a multi-site campus in 1969 when it began to offer courses at a nearby Texas Department of Criminal Justice unit.